 Then there’s the Irish expression “the crack”, which has its Spanish equivalent in la marcha.
 Both words sum up a live-for-the-moment philosophy that is both charming and frustrating in measures. ¡Salud!
 Sláinte!
 Whatever.

-Fiona Honor Hurley
+Report by Fiona Honor Hurley

 Article copyright ’24/7 Valencia’